Chevrolet Chevelle: New chassis

-The chassis design was new, with a sturdier perimeter frame, revised chassis/body mounts, larger 8½ inch rear axle, wider 6-inch wheel rim width, revised rear control arm bushings, increased front and rear suspension travel, adjusted shock absorber location, and revised front suspension geometry - The left wheel was adjusted to have slightly more positive camber than the right which resulted in more uniform and stable steering feel on high-crown road surfaces while maintaining freeway stability.
+The chassis design was new, with a sturdier perimeter frame, revised chassis/body mounts, larger 8½ inch rear axle, wider 6-inch wheel rim width, revised rear control arm bushings, increased front and rear suspension travel, adjusted shock absorber location, and revised front suspension geometry.
+The left wheel was adjusted to have slightly more positive camber than the right, which resulted in a more uniform and stable steering feel on high-crown road surfaces while maintaining freeway stability.
 Clearances for spring travel were also revised; the coil springs at each wheel were computer-selected to match the individual car's weight.
-Front disc brakes were now standard on all '73 Chevelles.
+Front disc brakes became standard on all 1973 Chevelles.
 John Z. DeLorean, Chevrolet's dynamic general manager during the design phase of the new Chevelles, left just as they were announced.
 He departed in late September 1972 to start a brief period as vice president of General Motors's Car and Truck Group.
 Critics compared the GM Colonnade line favorably to Ford and Chrysler intermediates.

-Five powertrains were available for 1973 Chevelle models; the 250 inline-six and 307 2-barrel V8 both rated at 110 hp were std. engines on Deluxe and Malibu.
+Five powertrains were available for 1973 Chevelle models; the 250 inline-six and 307 2-barrel V8 both rated at 110 hp were standard engines on Deluxe and Malibu.
 The 350 2-barrel V8 of 145 hp was the base Laguna engine.
 Options for any Chevelle included a 350 4-barrel V8 of 175 hp and a 454 4-barrel V8 rated at 245 hp.
 Hardened engine valve seats and hydraulic camshafts made these engines reliable and allowed them to accept the increasingly popular unleaded regular gasoline.
 The 3-speed manual transmission was standard; a 4-speed manual and Turbo Hydra-Matic 3-speed automatic were optional.
 Crossflow radiators and coolant reservoirs that prevented air from entering the system prevented overheating.